What is the best fuel type for lawn mowers and small engines?

-Fuel properties, that make up what we know as gasoline, can begin to deteriorate in as little as 30 days after the refining process.
 The use of a fuel stabilizer is imperative to a fuel system that does not get used on a daily basis.
-Issues that are presented because of fuel degradation, are issue that are not covered under the warranty guidelines for the engine.
+Issues that are presented because of fuel degradation, are issues that are not covered under the warranty guidelines for the engine.
 To prevent carburetor gumming and varnishing add STA-BIL® to your gas can before filling it with clean, fresh fuel to stabilize fuel for long-term storage up to 24 months.

 With fuel treatment, you don’t need to drain costly gasoline from your small engine to safely store your equipment.
 Simply follow these steps for proper storage:

 - Add fuel treatment according to instructions

-- Step 2: Run engine for 2 minutes to circulate stabilizer through the fuel system
+- Run engine for 2 minutes to circulate stabilizer through the fuel system

-- Step 3: Store lawn mower or equipment in clean, dry place for up to 24 months
+- Store lawn mower or equipment in clean, dry place for up to 24 months

 If gasoline in the small engine has not been treated with a fuel stabilizer, it must be drained into an approved container.
 Run the engine until it stops from lack of fuel.
 It is still recommended that engines that will be stored for an undetermined length of time should be run on stabilized fuel until empty.